 KNOW THE SIZE OF YOUR SET-UP

 Campsites are all different shapes, sizes, and orientation to the wind and the sun.
-It really helps in choosing the best site to know sizes of everything that you’ll be adding.
-For me it’s a 17’ SUV, 8×8’ tent, 5×3’ privacy tent, 12×12’ shade shelter, various tarps, the chopping area, woodpile, a couple of folding chairs and the hammock.
+Working around the fixed firepit and picnic table, it helps with choosing a great site to know sizes of everything you’ll be adding.
+For me it’s a 17’ SUV (with bike rack), 8×8’ tent, 5×3’ privacy tent, 12×12’ shade shelter, various tarps, the chopping area, woodpile, a couple of folding chairs and a hammock (or two).
 You can use a cheat sheet with measurements and a tape measure but soon you won’t need that.
 Every camper who sets up his or her own tents and tarps learns to assess a site.
 One has to be able to stand in an empty space and visualize the ‘set up’.
 If it doesn’t feel right, move on and keep looking.
-Being able to pick and choose from empty campsites until I find the right one is why I head out mid-week.
+Being able to pick and choose from empty campsites until I find the right one is why I head out camping mid-week.

 PLACEMENT OF THE ESSENTIALS